 It is important to note that a 302 redirect was designed to be a temporary redirect while a 301 redirect was intended to be a permanent one.
 This means that there are differences in how the search engines approach these commands.
 For a permanent redirect, for example, the search engine will focus on ranking the targeted site rather than the original– as the site owner, you do not want two versions of your content on the web.
 On the other hand, if you still intend to use the original site, you do not want Google to ignore the original site, thus making the temporary redirect more applicable.

 If you fail to adjust your 302 redirect to 301 redirect when the situation is permanent, you run the risk of the search engines not paying enough attention to your targeted site or continuing to index the old page.
-Although Google, as mentioned above, has indicated that they do try to interpret when a 302 redirect is an error and treat redirects that are permanent the same as a 301 redirect, this can still leave you open to a window where the original site is indexed.
-It also leaves the possibility of the algorithms not realizing that the redirect was supposed to be permanent.
+Although Google, as mentioned above, has indicated that they do try to interpret when a 302 redirect is an error and treat redirects that are temporary the same as a 301 redirect, this can still leave you open to a window where the original site is indexed.
 For these reasons, it is generally safer to make sure your permanent redirects are accurately written as 301 redirect.

 HTTP redirect can be a valuable tool to help you control your traffic and ensure that your visitors receive the user experience you intended.
 Understanding how to use these commands correctly can help you improve your site and appropriately navigate changes in your domain.